“All good things are wild and free.”

 ~ Henry David Thoreau

-Joyce graduated from the University of Illinois with a degree in Elementary Education.
-After teaching in a Chicago surburb for several years, she and her husband, Tom, moved to Texas in the early 1970’s.
-She taught elementary grades in a private school in the Rice University area, and subsequently received a master’s degree in Early Childhood Education from the University of Houston.
+Joyce Trigger, the visionary Foundress of Shady Oak Christian School, began her journey with a degree in Elementary Education from the University of Illinois.
+After honing her teaching skills in a Chicago suburb, she and her husband Tom relocated to Texas in the early 1970s.
+There, Joyce continued nurturing young minds at a private school near Rice University while advancing her expertise with a master’s degree in Early Childhood Education from the University of Houston.

 School Core Values